by J.A. Strawn

 “What are you two talking about?”
 Their father finally paid some attention to the chatter.

 “Nothing!”
 They both said, giggling to each other.
 She promised to never tell the story to a living soul but she still liked to tease him about it.
-Bruce let a warm smile spread across his face as their giggles eventually died down.
-He didn’t like it when they got along too well.
+Bruce let a warm smile spread across his face as their laughter eventually died down.
+Daddy didn’t like it when they got along too well.
 Keeping secrets and such from him.
 Marcy figured out his tactics a long time ago and she nervously played with a stray curl of hair while she waited for the fallout.

 “Harrison, I think I can set you up with an interview out in Charlotte, come December.”